Spectral methods for wedge and corner flows: The Fourier-Kontorovich-Lebedev integral transform: Fourier–Kontorovich–Lebedev transform

 \subsection{General overview}

-The FKL transform is a two-step integral transform commonly employed to simplify the analysis of problems with wedge geometries.
+The FKL transform is a two-step integral transform used to simplify the analysis of problems involving wedge geometries.
 In this approach, the Fourier transform is first applied along the axial coordinate, converting the dependence on this variable into a spectral representation.
 Subsequently, the KL transform is applied to the radial coordinate of the function, effectively mapping the radial dependence onto a continuous spectral parameter.
 This combined application of the Fourier and KL transforms reduces the original partial differential equations governing the system to a set of ordinary differential equations in the polar angle, greatly facilitating both analytical and numerical treatments.

-In this review article, the hyperbolic sine, cosine, and tangent functions are denoted by sh, ch, and th, respectively.
+In this review article, the hyperbolic sine, cosine, tangent, and cotangent functions are denoted by sh, ch, th, and cth respectively.
 Additionally, sch and csh represent the hyperbolic secant and cosecant hyperbolic functions, respectively, defined as $\sch \zeta =1/\ch \zeta$ and $\csh \zeta = 1/\sh \zeta$.

 We define the forward Fourier transform of a function $f(r,z)$ with respect to $z$ as

 adopting the convention of a positive exponent for the forward transform.
 The KL transform with respect to $r$ is then applied to the Fourier-transformed function as